 See how Uberflip uses personalization in the screenshot below.

 People like feeling appreciated.
 It plays to our egos—it makes us feel acknowledged, important, and somewhat special.
 That’s why using a simple “thank you” in your email marketing campaign can go a long way towards making subscribers feel more involved.

 Right after I signed up for Buzzsumo, their autoresponder triggered a welcome email from their founder, James Blackwell, that (you guessed it) thanked me for signing up.

 Note particularly how James uses “I” and “you”—first person language—to further humanize the email.

 This tip is one that’s really simple to implement.
-In your first email in the sequence, just set aside a couple lines to thank the subscriber for signing up, using first person language if possible.
+In your first email in the sequence, just set aside a couple of lines to thank the subscriber for signing up, using first-person language if possible.
 It takes hardly any time, but I guarantee that it will work wonders.

 6. Let Your Inner Funny Loose

 Every once in a while, it’s okay to let loose and lighten up your campaign with a little humor.